Annual Writing Awards

 Profiles (Personal profiles, no matter where published, are eligible.)

 Trade (Pieces published in a specialized industry publication intended for an audience with a common trade or profession.)

 June Roth Memorial Awards for Outstanding Medical Book and Article

 The June Roth Memorial Fund was established by her late husband to honor our 31st president, a well-known medical writer.
 Income generated by the fund provides monetary awards to ASJA members whose articles or books represent exceptional achievement in health and medical writing.

 The June Roth Book Award typically is presented every three years.
-Assuming sufficient entries, it will be awarded in 2016 for a book published in 2013, 2014 or 2015.
+It will next be given in 2019 for a book published in 2016, 2017, or 2018.